 Take from the heat, place a lid on and leave to cool.

-When cool the rice should be thick, creamy and fully cooked.
+When cool the rice should be thick, creamy and completely tender.
 Give a good stir and a taste.
 To serve either reheat in the pan or microwave in individual bowls.

 TIP – Rub the base of your pan with butter to help avoid the milk burning on the bottom.
 Better still a non stick pan will work well as long as you don’t have your heat too high.